neurogears/st-andrews-2024/_worksheets/03-synching.md

 ![Triggered Video Inner]({{ site.baseurl }}/assets/images/triggered-video-inner.svg)

 * Run the workflow and record a few videos triggered on the button press.
-* Inspect the videos frame by frame and check whether the response LED comes ON at exactly the same frame number across different trials.
+* Can you use an LED output to determine the exact video frame in which the button was pressed?
-* If it does not, why would this happen?
-And how would you fix it?
+* Is this frame number consistent across different triggered videos?
+If not, why not?